plone/plone.patternslib/README.md

 There are plans to make it available in a separate package.

+## Versioning scheme

+The version number of plone.patternslib follows the Patternslib version numbers with an added sub-patch level and a possible pre-release suffix.

+E.g. if the Patternslib version is 9.9.16 possible plone.patternslib versions are `9.9.16.0`, `9.9.16.0a1`, `9.9.16.1` and so on.

 ## Implementation

 This package includes the Patternslib bundle in a resource directory.